pingcap/docs-tidb-operator/en/scale-a-tidb-cluster.md

 ### Vertical scaling operations (CR)

-Modify `spec.pd.resources`, `spec.tikv.resources`, `spec.tikv.resources` in the `TidbCluster` object that corresponds to the cluster to the desired values using kubectl.
+Modify `spec.pd.resources`, `spec.tikv.resources`, and `spec.tikv.resources` in the `TidbCluster` object that corresponds to the cluster to the desired values using kubectl.

-### View the progress of the upgrade
+### View the upgrade progress

 To view the upgrade progress of the cluster, run the following command: